Getting Things Done (GTD)

 Contexts

-With your project lists and tasks sorted, you're now ready to tackle contexts.
-In GTD, contexts identify tools, places, or people that you require to complete a given task.
-In other words, contexts allow you to focus on what you can actually get completed, given your current circumstances.
-For example, if you are at your office, you don’t want to waste time sorting out all the next actions you have at home.
+Contexts allow you to focus on what you can actually get completed, given your current circumstances.
+If you’re at your office, you don’t want to waste time sorting out all the next actions you have at home.
+With contexts, you can identify tools, places, or people required to complete a given task.

 • Computer/internet